mr-smartypants/notonthehighstreet-checkout/README.md

  and total amount ones, are calculated.
 I decided to go with this approach, adding `getPriority()` method to `PromotionalRule` interface.
 Rules are being sorted in `Checkout` class according to value of this field before being applied.

+Among other decisions I'm using BigDecimal rather than double or int for monetary amounts as it avoids rounding errors that are unavoidable with doubles and gives me control over rounding modes.
+Could've used ints I suppose and have all values in pence but I think this is more confusing and would make life of the people dealing with the amounts harder.

+I'm adding applied promotional values as special kind of items to a temp list that I pass to the next promotion to be applied.
+This allows me to have a uniform interface for all kinds of promotions, whether they are based on the value of previously applied promotions or not.
+With minimal changes this can enable implementation of more sophisticated promotion logic which can base on the types and values of previously applied promotions.
+Also I think this can play nicely with how we display the list of items in checkout to the user - clearly displaying types and values of promotions applied.

 #### Potential improvements